 - Wide variety of housing options ranging from apartment-style residence halls to alternate energy buildings

 - 160+ student-lead organizations give students plenty of options, and there’s always a concert, game, lecture, or performance to see.
-Plus our students are social—so sometimes they simply just hang out with friends.
+Plus Denisonians are social — so they make time to build relationships.

 - Denison has 26 highly competitive varsity teams and competes in the North Coast Athletic Conference (NCAC) league.

-- While our students love being on our campus, a part most Denisonians experiences is to leave it.
-With 200+ off-campus study programs, it is no surprise that Denison students leave with a global perspective.
+- While students love being on ‘The Hill,’ most Denisonians elect to leave campus for part of their experience.
+Featuring 200+ off-campus study programs, Denison students graduate with a global perspective.

 NCAA Division III, North Coast Athletic Conference (NCAC):